 "The Future of Campus Facilities Management" [Spring/Summer 1985, p.
-3] identifies pertinent issues, but the lead statement says it best: The basic problems of the campus facilities manager have changed little over the past seventy-five years."
+3] identifies pertinent issues, but the lead statement says it best: "The basic problems of the campus facilities manager have changed little over the past seventy-five years."
 H.C.
 Lott related common concerns that every facilities manager has.
 Hiring, training, supervising, motivating, and managing the human resources needed are basic tasks of not only facilities management but almost any other type of management.
-To these tasks we should add the needs of planning, programming (on allocation of resources) and budgeting

-The application of these human and financial resources to the facilities problems-be they in a 1900 vintage classroom building or a 1995 biomedical research laboratory-requires that the manager have the regulate technical background.
+To these tasks we should add the needs of planning, programming (on allocation of resources), and budgeting The application of these human and financial resources to the facilities problems-be they in a 1900 vintage classroom building or a 1995 biomedical research laboratory-requires that the manager have the requisite technical background.
 In addition to the basics noted.
 I would add that the more successful facilities managers have imagination in utilization of scarce resources and the drive to follow through with a set of goals.
 Without imagination or creativity in the use of resources, many opportunities are missed.
 Without the drive needed for goal fulfillment, discouragement takes over and stagnation sets in.
 L.F.
 O'Neill, P.E.
-Administrator, Physical Facilities Washington University St Louis, Missouri
+Administrator.
+Physical Facilities Washington University St Louis.
+Missouri To the Editor:

-I was somewhat disappointed by "The Future of Campus Facilities Management," because it appeared to be more of a restatement of some of the existing problems rather than a view into the crystal ball.
+I was somewhat disappointed by "The Future of Campus Facilities Management." because it appeared to be more of a restatement of some of the existing problems rather than a view into the crystal ball.
 In my opinion, facilities management will witness major changes in the coming years, and unless we are prepared for these changes we will be left behind.
 The shortage of funding mentioned by several managers is a contributor to the upcoming changes.
 The computer and changes in building materials are other contributors.
+The article missed the need for facilities managers to constantly look for new ways to solve old problems.
+We will need innovations in finances, procedures, practices, and use of materials.
+The most successful managers will be those who looked for and found better ways to solve old problems.
+On the other hand, the article on financing energy modification ["State Policy Initiatives for Financing Energy Efficiency in Public Buildings."
+Spring/ Summer 1985. p.
+24] begins to show the innovative thinking needed by the future facilities managers.
+We need to use this same type of thinking on solutions to some of our non-energy related problems.
+Richard A. Eustis Associate Vice Chancellor for Facilities University of Maine Bangor, Maine To the Editor: